GasAndes Pipeline

 The GasAndes Pipeline is a 463 km long natural gas pipeline from La Mora, Mendoza in Argentina to San Bernardo on the outskirts of Santiago, Chile.

 History

 In 1991, Argentina and Chile concluded the Gas Interconnection Protocol.
 For the implementation of this protocol several pipeline projects were proposed.
 The GasAndes Pipeline project was proposed by the consortium of NOVA Corporation of Canada, Chilean companies Gasco and Gener, and Argentine companies Compañía General de Combustibles and Techint Compañía Ténica Internacional.
 The feasibility study of the pipeline was concluded in 1994.
 The pipeline was commissioned in 1997.
+Luc Poyer was the general manager of the company from 2001 to 2023: under his leadership the pipeline was extended to supply El Teniente Codelco CoperMine.

 Technical features

 The diameter of the pipeline is 610 mm and the annual capacity is 3.3 billion cubic meter.
 It is supplied mainly from the Neuquén gas fields.
 Total investments of the project was US$1.46 billion.